david-yz-liu/memory-viz/docs/docs/04-style.md

 to be styled.

 Also, the user can pass in an array for the style attribute.
-This array can be a mixture of presents (name of the preset in the string data format) and a user-defined Object.
+This array can be a mixture of presets (name of the preset in the string data format) and a user-defined Object.
 To better illustrate this, here is an example:

 ```javascript